jellyfin-archive/jellyfin-docs/general/server/media/movies.md

 ```

 If labels are not added to the end of filenames, as shown above, each file will be treated as a unique movie and not a version of the same movie.

+> [!Note]
+> To group media manually, long-click or right-click media to highlight then select additional media to merge.
+Use the new bar that appears to 'Group Versions'.